 Fuel taxes, contract discussions, on-time delivery, and other essential data may be tracked using these systems.
 These kinds of systems may even collect information from consumers or recipients of your products in real time.
-So, that details concealed freight damage, driver politeness, expertise, and other critical customer service guidelines.
+So, those details concealed freight damage, driver politeness, expertise, and other critical customer service guidelines.

 CMS is now an additional tool in the TMS.
-It enables a transporter to employ a single, simple-to-use carrier software system for all of its shipping requirements.
+It enables a transporter to employ a single, simple-to-use Carrier TMS software system for all of its shipping requirements.
 It may be integrated with a firm’s available transport management software to provide fast pricing information from various suppliers.
 They may then analyze the company’s progress with the CMS once they have this information.

-What Is Carrier Management?
+What Is Carrier Management (CMS)?